Service Virtualization

 - Run

-java -jar specmatic.jar product-api.yaml
+java -jar specmatic.jar stub products-api.yaml

 - Use postman to make a request to http://localhost:9000/products/10